redhat-developer/lsp4ij/docs/DeveloperGuide.md

   This mapping can be very helpful if you need to support syntax coloration with TextMate.
-  Indeed, when you manually define a [File type](https://www.jetbrains.com/help/idea/creating-and-registering-file-types.html) for some file name patterns, you loose the TextMate syntax coloration.
+  Indeed, when you manually define a [File type](https://www.jetbrains.com/help/idea/creating-and-registering-file-types.html) for some file name patterns, **you loose the TextMate syntax coloration**.

 ### Language mapping

-Here is sample snippet to associate the `XML` language with the `myLanguageServerId` server:
+Here is a sample snippet to associate the `XML` language with the `myLanguageServerId` server:

 ```xml